JasonLeisure/games/Boa Game/boagame.md

 ## Acknowledgements

-The Boa Game is created by [Jason Leisure].
+The Boa Game is created by Jason Leisure.

 Apple game asset created and used freely by Clear_code Game over and apple eating sound effect used from mixkit freely